 15 Tips to Whisk Through Airport Security

 Making agony almost tolerable!
+That is what these tips will do to your air travel.
 I had been in several flights lately and if you've been through airport security checks you know that each country and even airports in the same country, have different policies.

 One airport may be very strict about putting toiletry bottles (100 ml or less) in clear plastic bags that you can then put in the tray.
 Others could care less.
 How close you are to the end of the security shift may be even more important than local rules or supervisor biases.

 I was lucky in a recent trip.
 When the airport security who went through my bag saw my toiletries spread inside my carry-on, he got a plastic bag and just put them all in for me.
 In the previous airport in this multi-plane flight, security did not bother although the toiletries were not ziplocked.

 Randomness, arbitrariness and mood of the terminator wannabees is the major factor.
 Another family member was not so lucky.
 The lump taking revenge on those who could afford to travel made him buy the plastic bag where he could display his toiletries accordingly.
 Methinks, the local ziplock wallah was undoubtedly a cousin!

 What a hassle airport security has become especially for those who have to travel for work and go through security checks often.
 However, in the light of the recent Brussels incident, there is a calle to tighten security even more.